 Fine hair is often described as silky or baby soft.
 It has a beautiful, touchable texture.
 Fine hair is also typically confused with thin hair.
-Fine hair could actually be sparse or abundant, but what makes hair fine is the diameter of each hair strand.
-It is smaller than average hair.
+Hairstyles for fine hair could actually be sparse or abundant, but what makes hair fine is the diameter of each hair strand.
+It’s smaller than average hair.

 So before your next hair appointment, check out these stunning hairstyles for fine hair.